 - a.
-Every employee will be entitled to nine (9) working days of sick leave for each calendar year only.
+Every employee will be entitled to nine (9) working days of sick leave for each calendar year.
 This is to be applied to periods of disability of three (3) consecutive working days or less.
-The allowance of up to nine (9) working days on an annual basis to cover incidental illness is not cumulative. - b.
-Employees working a permanent rotation (not on-call/casual) in a position designated as regular part-time, who have completed 2 years of service in that position by year's end, will be entitled to up to sixty three (63) working hours of sick leave per calendar year on a pro-rated basis starting the following year and based on their average number of hours worked per year for the previous two years.
-The allowance of up to sixty-three (63) working hours on an annual basis to cover incidental illness is not cumulative.
+The allowance of up to nine (9) working days is on an annual basis to cover incidental illness is not cumulative. - b.
+Employees working a permanent rotation (not on-call/casual) in a position designated as regular part-time, and who have completed 2 years of service in that position by the current year's end, will be entitled to up to sixty three (63) working hours of sick leave per calendar year, on a pro-rated basis.
+This benefit will start the following year and based on their average number of hours worked per year in the previous two years.
+The allowance of up to sixty-three (63) working hours is on an annual basis to cover incidental illness and is not cumulative.
 Regular part-time employees are not eligible for short-term disability benefits.
-In the case of an employee working one or more positions within the Town, sick benefits may be applied for hours missed only for the regular part-time position.
+In the case of an employee working one or more positions within the Town, sick benefits may only be applied for hours missed at the regular part-time position, where the sick benefit hours were calculated.
 Payroll will maintain a current list of all such designated positions.

 - c.
-The types of purposes that entitle an employee to receive payment for incidental illness are the following: - i) illness of the employee - ii) illness of an immediate family member (child, spouse, parent, parent in-law, sibling, sibling in-law, grandparent and grandchild) - iii) medical appointments for the employee or an immediate family member - d.
+The types of purposes that entitle an employee to receive payment for incidental illness are the following: - i) illness of the employee - ii) illness of an immediate family member (child, spouse, parent, parent in-law, sibling, sibling in-law, grandparent and grandchild, and step-relations of previous) - iii) medical appointments for the employee or an immediate family member - d.
 When absent due to illness, each employee shall notify their Supervisor within one-half hour of normal starting time on each day of such absence. - e.
-Any employee who is absent from work due to illness for longer than three (3) days at one time shall, at the discretion of the Town, file a doctor's certificate with their Department, clearing them to return to full or modified duties. - f.
+Any employee who is absent from work due to illness for longer than three (3) days at one time shall, at the discretion of the Town, file a medical certificate with their Department, clearing them to return to full or modified duties. - f.
 A doctor's certificate may be requested by an employee's supervisor at any time.